mirikrupkin/mirikrupkin.github.io/_portfolio/postdociot-1.md

   - Follow us [@Postdociot](https://twitter.com/postdociot) on twitter.
   - Sign up to [recieve emails](https://forms.gle/b95uuGRsP9ikQYtGA) if youre not on social media.
   - Tell us more about yourself to be [featured on our social media accounts](https://forms.gle/b95uuGRsP9ikQYtGA).
-  - Come back to our [homepage](https://mirikrupkin.github.io/postdociot/) to check whats new!
+  - Come back to our [homepage](https://mirikrupkin.github.io/postdociot/) to check what's new!

 See you soon,
 Miri